Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Grey PEML Schemes

-To illustrate the different approaches to implementing a PINN, three paradigms of the method are discussed here, each to aiming to tackle a different objective. \begin{enumerate} \item \emph{Equation Discovery}; the aim is to determine the system parameters $\theta$ in \Cref{eq:pde_loss} via estimating the system state \item \emph{Enhanced Learning}; the aim is to enhance the learner to either better estimate the model given a more sparse set of data, or to improve learning efficiency \item \emph{Forward Modelling}; where the PINN acts to generate a `simulated' model of the system, given the system parameters and the domain of interest \end{enumerate} These points will form the remaining parts of this subsection, where surveys will be shown and each approach applied to the working example of the Duffing oscillator.
-The PINN is applied here as an `instance-modeller'; where the estimated model is only applicable in the case of the prescribed initial conditions and forcing signal.
+To illustrate the different approaches to implementing a \emph{PINN}, three paradigms of the method are discussed here, each to aiming to tackle a different objective. \begin{enumerate} \item \emph{System Identification}; the aim is to determine the physics description of the system, either by equation discovery or by parameter estimation the system parameters $\theta$ in \Cref{eq:pde_loss} via estimating the system state \item \emph{Enhanced Learning}; the aim is to enhance the learner to either better estimate the model given a more sparse set of data, or to improve learning efficiency \item \emph{Forward Modelling}; where the \emph{PINN} acts to generate a `simulated' model of the system, given the system equations and parameters, and the domain of interest \end{enumerate} These points will form the remaining parts of this subsection, where surveys will be shown and an example of each approach applied to the working example of the Duffing oscillator.
+The \emph{PINN} is applied here as an `instance-modeller'; where the estimated model is only applicable in the case of the prescribed initial conditions and forcing signal.
 Therefore, new estimations made with this model are only applicable within the training domain.
-The generalisability and extrapolability presented with the PINN is in terms of extending beyond the domain of observations.
+The generalisability and extrapolability presented with the \emph{PINN} is in terms of extending beyond the domain of observations.

+Physics-informed neural networks are gaining increased attention thanks to some of the advantages stated above, however, there exist a number of drawbacks which should be noted.
+Firstly, in many formulations of \emph{PINNs}, they suffer from a lack of generalisability - which is a common motivation for \emph{PEML} schemes - as they are restricted to the domain on which they were trained \citep{haghighat2021physics}.
+This domain may be extended beyond that of observations, however, computationally-intensive training must still be performed before prediction.
+Furthermore, there is a lack of intuition or knowledge on the optimisation task of \emph{PINNs}; often, weighting of the losses is done via trial and improvement \citep{wang2021understanding}, and an under-defined, or ill-posed, physics prescription may result in many local minima \citep{nandi2021progress}.
+A related challenge is in the computational effort of training, which can be a considerable task.
+This challenge has garnered fair criticism against the use of \emph{PINNs} as opposed to other numerical solving schemes \citep{grossmann2023can}.